benhoyt/juju-docs/sdk/how-to-add-secrets-to-a-charm.md

 <a href="#heading--when-to-use-labels"><h4 id="heading--when-to-use-labels">When to use labels</h4></a>

 When should you use labels?
-A label is basically the secret's *name* (local to the charm), so whenever a charm has or is observing multiple secrets you should label them.
+A label is basically the secret's *name* (local to the charm), so whenever a charm has, or is observing, multiple secrets you should label them.
 This allows you to distinguish between secrets, for example, in the `SecretChangedEvent` shown above.

-Most charms that use secrets have a fixed number of secrets each with a specific meaning, so the charm author should give them meaningful labels like `database-credentials`, `tls-cert`, and so on.
+Most charms that use secrets have a fixed number of secrets each with a specific meaning, so the charm author should give them meaningful labels like `database-credential`, `tls-cert`, and so on.
 Think of these as "pets" with names.

 In rare cases, however, a charm will have a set of secrets all with the same meaning: for example, a set of TLS certificates that are all equally valid.
 In this case it doesn't make sense to label them -- think of them as "cattle".
 To distinguish between secrets of this kind, you can use the [`Secret.unique_identifier`](https://ops.readthedocs.io/en/latest/#ops.Secret.unique_identifier) property, added in ops 2.6.0.